RikiBorders/Akira-Voice-Control-System/README.md

 Any commands that Akira executes are held in *commands.py*.
 Executing internet searches, retrieving files, and finding videos are examples of executable commands.
-Anyting related to voice detection, text to speech, text parsing, etc.
+Anything related to voice detection, text to speech, text parsing, etc.
 Are contained within *prototype_v1.py*.